 This entertaining Royal Mile walking tour with a private local guide will help understand and interpret the history of this iconic part of Edinburgh.

 Palace of Holyrood

 A visit to the palace will allow you to visit the Throne Room, marvel at the Great Gallery, walk in the ruins of Holyrood Abbey and even come close to some royal gifts.
-Next to the palace, you will find the Queen’s Gallery, which houses different rotating exhibitions
+Next to the palace, you will find the Queen’s Gallery, which houses different rotating exhibitions.

-Holyrood Park and Arthur’s Seat
+Holyrood Park & Arthur’s Seat

 The hike is neither very difficult nor long, but it can get steep in places.
 Depending on when you visit, the actual top can be very crowded.
-Nevertheless, the whole hike offers amazing 360o views of Edinburgh from the nearby castle all the way to the port of Leith and the Pentland Hills.
+Nevertheless, the whole hike offers amazing 360o views of Edinburgh, from the nearby castle all the way to the port of Leith and the Pentland Hills.

-Considered to be one of the most haunted places in Scotland, if not the UK, I suggest an evening ghost tour of the Old Town and underground vaults.
+Considered to be one of the most haunted places in Scotland, if not the UK, have the bejesus scared out of you on an evening ghost tour of the Old Town and underground vaults.

 Where to Eat in Edinburgh